This post is all about the Dyker Heights holiday lights 2025 in Brooklyn, New York.

 Below is some must-know info about your visit to Dyker Heights holiday lights.

-- When to Go: The lights typically start going up around Thanksgiving and stay up until New Year’s.
+- Best Time to Visit Dyker Heights Holiday Lights: The lights typically start going up around Thanksgiving and stay up until New Year’s.
 Try to visit between 5 PM and 9 PM for the best experience.

-- Weeknights: If you can, go on a weekday!
+- Visiting the Dyker Heights Holiday Lights on Weeknights: If you can, go on a weekday!
 Weekends get super crowded, but weeknights are much more relaxed.

-- Bundle Up: It’s going to be cold!
+- What to Wear to the Dyker Heights Holiday Lights: It’s going to be cold!
 Dress in layers and grab that hot chocolate to keep your hands warm as you stroll.

 The Best Walking Route Around the Dyker Heights Holiday Lights